Tech Category

 Guidelines and Best Practices

-• Create Categories: Once you have identified the technology capabilities, create corresponding categories within the Tech Category feature.
+- Create categories: Once you have identified the technology capabilities, create corresponding categories within the Tech Category feature.
 These categories will serve as containers to group similar technologies.
-You can immediately start this by leveraging the Tech Category Catalog and mapping your technology capabilities accordingly.
+You can immediately start this by leveraging tech category data from the reference catalog and mapping your technology capabilities accordingly.

-• Don't overlap and be mutually exclusive and collectively exhaustive (MECE).
+- Don't overlap: Tech Categories should be mutually exclusive and collectively exhaustive (MECE).

-• Follow these examples on how to leverage the TBM Taxonomy for the Tech Categories.
+Follow these examples on how to leverage the TBM Taxonomy for Tech Categories.

 Example Tech Category: Database